 I don’t own a tandoor cooker but like many people today use a hot grill.
 The marinades and seasoning can vary widely but I have found an organic tandoori seasoning I love at Aldi!
 Yep, seriously and it is amazing!
 I use it with my Creamy Dairy-Free Yogurt in this recipe.

-Tribute to the Chef: Tandoor
+Tribute to the Chef: Tandoori

-This is more of a way of cooking using a special grilling oven.
+The word tandoori is considered a way of cooking using a special grilling oven.
 Also, the combo of ingredients used to tenderize the meat in the tandoor varies depending on where you live in Asia.
 The tandoor stove has been around for more than 5000 years thanks to the Mughals and not just limited to India.
 This type of cooking was used in West and Central Asia as well.
 Portable Tandoor cookers became more popular later.
 I read somewhere it became very popular by a ruler at the time who had fallen in love with it and had his servants carry a tandoor with them when he traveled.
 Apparently, it impressed his guest.
 Another influential person who promoted the use of the tandoor cooking style was Guru Nanak Dev.
 He was the founder of the Sikh religion.
 Apparently, he promoted the use of the tandoor to help overcome caste barriers by having a communal oven to create equality among the various communities, plus one article said it provided a place for the ladies to chat!
 Today the tandoor ovens are commonplace through all of Asia and the middle east.
 Many use a hot grill in place of a tandoor and add the tried and true seasoning and marinades to create the same flavorful dishes handed down.
 Well, now you know!

 Ok, here we go, very simple and use what’s in your fridge.
 This recipe reveals what was in mine!
 It served 2 generous portions.
 Double or triple it if you have a crew.
 Plus leftovers are amazing with eggs in the morning!
 Check out our Taj Breakfast Eggs recipe.